BartMassey/blog-escape/README.md

 1. This software requires the Python 3 `MySQLDB` module.
 Install it from your distro or with `pip3`.
+    It also requires the `mistune` Markdown parser.
+    Same deal.

 1. You may want to create a fresh copy of the Drupal database, just to avoid accidents.
 This should not be